 The Journal of Mind and Behavior (JMB) offers a publication outlet on a quarterly basis.
 The Journal publishes one volume per year in the following sequence of issues: Winter, Spring, Summer, and Autumn.
 There are no submission fees of any kind or page costs for accepted manuscripts.
 JMB is a peer-reviewed, refereed journal, and all decisions will be made by the assessing editors, associate editors and chief editors.
 Commentaries and responses to individual articles and reviews are welcome.
 Authors subscribing at the time of manuscript submission are eligible for reduced subscription rates (see subscription page).

-All manuscripts should follow the style and preparation presented in the Publication Manual of the American Psychological Association (sixth edition, 2010).
+All manuscripts should follow the style and preparation presented in the Publication Manual of the American Psychological Association (seventh edition, 2020).
 Particular attention should be paid to the citing of references, both in the text and on the reference page.
-[Note exceptions to APA style.
-JMB uses no ampersands or city/state abbreviations in referencing; the Journal uses three levels of headings: level 1, level 3, and level 4, see pp. 113, 114, 115 from the fifth edition APA Manual.].
+[Note exceptions to APA style: JMB uses no ampersands or city/state abbreviations in referencing; articles use only three levels of section headings.
+Sample articles will be sent upon request.]
 Authors requesting blind review must specify and prepare their manuscripts accordingly.
 Manuscripts may be sent to the Editor either by email to email@example.com or by post (one copy) to:

 Raymond C. Russ, Ph.D., Editor